Ryan: Not placing hand on heart for anthem wasn’t protest

 “The View” host Meghan McCain, daughter of war hero and late Sen. John McCain, tweeted “Put your hand over your heart for the star spangled banner Tim Ryan!!!”

-Ari Fleischer, White House press secretary under Republican President George W. Bush, said in a tweet “I guess he’s appealing to the Kaepernick wing of the Democratic Party.”
+Ari Fleischer, White House press secretary under Republican President George W. Bush, said in a tweet, “I guess he’s appealing to the Kaepernick wing of the Democratic Party.”

 Ryan’s campaign said in a statement he wasn’t protesting and “didn’t mean to make any statement.”